kcri-tz/kcri-cge-bap/README.md

     mkdir -p "$BAP_DB_DIR"
     scripts/clone-databases.sh "$BAP_DB_DIR"

-Download the KmerFinder and cgMLST databases

-    @TODO@: instruct to follow the README.md and pick only needed ones
+You now have databases for all services except but KmerFinder and cgMLST.
+To download those, follow the instructions in their repositories.

 Index the databases:

-Add the KCST database to MLST:
+    @TODO@: adjust the test database index script to work for both

-    # Separate step because not yet in install script
-    bin/bap-run-container make-kcst-db.sh -f "$BAP_DB_DIR/mlst"

 Run test against the real databases:

     # With BAP_DB_DIR pointing at the installed databases
-    test/run-realdb-test.sh
-    test/run-realdb-fq-test.sh
+    test/test-04-fa-live.sh
+    test/test-05-fq-live.sh

 ## Usage

 If you have set `BAP_DB_DIR` in `bin/bap-container-run`, you are all set to go.
-Otherwise, read the following section.

-#### Points to remember when running the Docker container
+#### Points to remember when running the BAP container

 * The container expects to find the databases mounted at `/databases`.
 The `bin/BAP` and `bin/bap-container-run` scripts mount `$BAP_DB_DIR` at that mount point.
 Set `BAP_DB_DIR` in `bin/bap-container-run`.

 * The container expects a writeable work directory mounted at `/workdir`.
-  The `bin/BAP` and `bin/bap-container-run` scripts mount `$PWD` there.
-  For special use cases, this can be overridden by setting `BAP_WORK_DIR` to some other location.
+  The `bin/BAP` and `bin/bap-container-run` scripts mount `$PWD` there, as the user would expect.
+For special use cases, this can be overridden by environment variable `BAP_WORK_DIR`.

 * Keep in mind that inside the container, only paths inside the work dir can be seen.
 This means that: